Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

 Following the ELT principle, the data transformation happens inside the DWH through several steps that allows easily debugging the whole process.
 ![DBT Overview](./../../images/data_engineering/dbt_1.png)
+## Components
+### Models
+They are the basic building blocks of DBT.
+They are materialized as tables or views and are located in the `models` folder as SQL files.
+They can also refer each other and use templates and macros.
 # CLI
 ## Prompt
 ```bash